Panama: Natural Landscape

 The Natural Landscape of Panama

-Panama, the southernmost country in Central America, shares its borders with Costa Rica to the northwest and Colombia to the southeast, with the Caribbean Sea to the north and the Pacific Ocean to the south.
-Nestled on the elongated S-shaped Isthmus of Panama, a narrow land bridge connecting North and South America, the nation is globally recognized for the Panama Canal, a crucial waterway traversing its midsection.
+Panama, the southernmost nation in Central America, serves as a critical bridge between two continents.
+Bordered by Costa Rica to the northwest, Colombia to the southeast, the Caribbean Sea to the north, and the Pacific Ocean to the south, Panama is situated on the iconic S-shaped Isthmus of Panama.
+This slender landmass links the North American Continent and the South American Continent, earning the country global recognition as the home of the Panama Canal, a pivotal artery for international maritime trade.

 Map of Central America